Vote No Excuse Needed Absentee

 - Confirm you are a registered voter in your jurisdiction.
 If not, learn how to register to vote.

-- Find the nearest no excuse needed absentee polling location.
+- Find the nearest no excuse needed absentee polling location (in person early voting).

 - Confirm you have an acceptable form of identification.